Thinking of Remodeling? How to Avoid Getting Burned

 1. The demand for materials is high, driving up prices and causing material delays.

-2. Be skeptical of companies who offer to start right away or undercut with the lowest bid.
+2. Be skeptical of companies offering to start immediately or undercut with the lowest bid.

-3. Select a company that lines up with all of your needs including pain point solutions, style, and personal connection.
+3. Select a company that meets all of your needs, including pain point solutions, style, and personal connection.

 4. Never pay in full up front!